 Expert Answers: What Are the Differences Between Hepatitis A, B, and C?

-Most people have heard of hepatitis A, hepatitis B, and hepatitis C, but the differences between types can be confusing.
+Most people have heard of hepatitis, B, and C, but the differences between types can be confusing.
 Several of our community members have asked us to explain, so here is what our expert, Sue Simon, had to say:

 Hepatitis A, B and C are all caused by viruses.
 However, there are many differences between these viral infections.
 They do share some of the same risk factors, as well as some symptoms, but they differ in many important ways.